1.5 Deliver targeted education and incentives to the public to reduce sewage spills and overflows

 Infiltration and Inflow

-The sanitary sewer system in Sarasota County is not designed to transport groundwater and stormwater.
-During heavy rain events, these waters can infiltrate cracked sewer pipes and overwhelm system capacity, causing manholes to overflow and requiring emergency discharges at wastewater treatment facilities (WWTFs) (Figure 1.5.1).
-Stormwater can also enter and overwhelm the sewer system by inflow through unauthorized connections (e.g., yard and roof drains, and submersible pumps).
-The wastewater utility is responsible for maintaining pipes in the public system, whereas private citizens are responsible for maintaining pipes known as private laterals that connect their home or business to the central system.
-Property owners are largely unaware of this responsibility.
+The sanitary sewer system is not designed to carry stormwater or groundwater.
+During heavy rains, these waters can infiltrate cracked pipes, overwhelm system capacity, and cause manhole overflows or emergency discharges at wastewater treatment facilities (WWTFs) (Figure 1.5.1).
+Inflow can also occur through unauthorized connections such as yard and roof drains.
+While utilities maintain public pipes, property owners are responsible for private laterals that connect their home or business to the central system but are often unaware of this obligation.

-Infiltration and inflow can be reduced with regular inspection, rehabilitation, and maintenance of broken or failing infrastructure.
-Pipes installed for neighborhoods built in the early and mid-20th century were made from cast iron or tar-coated paper that has disintegrated over time (see Chapter 1.3).
+Infiltration and inflow can be reduced through regular inspection and maintenance of aging infrastructure.
+Many pipes installed in the early and mid-20th century, made of cast iron or tar-coated paper, have deteriorated (see Chapter 1.3).

-Typical laterals run about 50 feet.
-With roughly 160,000 utility connections, there may be more than 1500 miles of privately owned sewer lines in Sarasota County.
-Replacing deteriorated or clogged pipes costs about $55-75 per foot, so the cost to a homeowner to replace a 50-foot lateral would be about $3,000.
+Typical laterals are about 50 feet long.
+With approximately 160,000 utility connections in Sarasota County, there may be over 1,500 miles of privately owned sewer lines.
+Replacing deteriorated pipes costs about $55–$75 per foot, totaling around $3,000 for a 50-foot lateral.

 Figure 1.5.1.
 Common sources of inflow and infiltration into sanitary sewers.
 Source: Regional Municipality of York, Ontario. york.ca